 - Shrimp: Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.

 Prep the bell pepper and onion; start cooking the filling

 - Remove the stem, ribs, and seeds from the bell pepper; coarsely chop the pepper.

 - Peel and finely chop enough onion to measure 1 cup [2 cups]; set aside ¼ cup [½ cup] for garnish.

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the bell pepper, ¾ cup [1½ cups] onion, and as many dried chiles as you like, season with salt and pepper, and cook, stirring occasionally, until the vegetables start to soften, 2 to 3 minutes.

-Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until the protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp and 3 to 4 minutes for ground meat, tofu, and plant-based chicken.
+Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until the protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp and 3 to 4 minutes for ground meat.
 While the filling is cooking, prepare the lime.

 Prep the lime; finish the filling

 - Zest the lime; cut the lime into wedges for garnish.
 [Zest both limes; cut 1 lime into wedges.
 Save the remaining zested lime for another use.]